TBX1

 T-box transcription factor TBX1 also known as T-box protein 1 and testis-specific T-box protein is a protein that in humans is encoded by the TBX1 gene.
 Genes in the T-box family are transcription factors that play important roles in the formation of tissues and organs during embryonic development.
 To carry out these roles, proteins made by this gene family bind to specific areas of DNA called T-box binding element (TBE) to control the expression of target genes.

 Gene

 The TBX1 gene is located on the long (q) arm of chromosome 22 at position 11.21, from base pair 18,118,779 to base pair 18,145,669.

 Function

 The T-box 1 protein appears to be necessary for the normal development of large arteries that carry blood out of the heart, muscles and bones of the face and neck, and glands such as the thymus and parathyroid.
 Although the T-box 1 protein acts as a transcription factor, it is not yet known which genes are regulated by the protein.

+TBX1 is thought to operate on the same developmental pathway as CHD7 which can be mutated in CHARGE syndrome.